 I think thinking of Docker as a way to be able to run Linux command line tools is simple and it makes sense as to why it's so popular.

-working right.
+I think back to this Guide To Deploying a Web App I wrote about a year ago and it was tricky to get nginx working right.
 I had to edit files in the Linux file system which is definitely not the right way to do things.
 This kind of setup isn't reproducible like it is with Docker.
 The whole ideology of Docker is that you can easily tear everything down and build it again and things just work as they did before.

 This inspired me to build a little web app with Docker using Bun, PostgreSQL and nginx.